Location: Student Center & College Hall 1st Floor

 While personal growth is always a major focus, APIC's list of concern is almost unlimited.
 The members of the organization meet on a regular basis to address issues related to Affirmative Action in personnel selection procedure and its impact on Asian Pacific Islander community, support of college and community programs assisting all groups of minority students, and designing of activities to foster campus-wide understanding and appreciation of richness and diversities of Asian Pacific Islander cultures.
 The organization plans to achieve its objectives through the leadership of its executive committee and through co-operation with the college President and administration.

 While the Executive Committee of the organization provides leadership by developing broad work agenda, organizing meetings and overseeing year round activities, five different subcommittees supervise specific tasks of the organization, proposes action plans to the Executive Committee, and plans special day events.
-The Executive Committee consists of five elected officers (the President, Vice President, Corresponding Secretary, Recording Secretary and Treasurer) and the chairs of the subcommittees, which are as follows:

 For more information on the Asian Pacific Islander Caucus, please contact the following elected officers: